microsoft/ebpf-for-windows/docs/Governance.md

 In addition to having Maintainer privileges and responsibilities, a release manager is also responsible for generating releases in github.
-The release manager for this project must be a Microsoft full time employee.
+The release manager for this project must be a Microsoft full time employee in order to build Microsoft signed-binaries that Windows will load.

 Personnel: @gtrevi @shpalani @matthewige